petered/eagle-eyes-hackathon-kaseya-copy/README.md

 ```

 # Dataset Prep
 The dataset was provided by hackathon organized with EagleEyes.
-They help to save lives, check them out here: https://www.eagleeyessearch.com/.
+They specilize in wild searching technologies to save lives, check them out here: https://www.eagleeyessearch.com/.

 The cropping code needs the original dataset and the json file with ground truth, refer to the main branch for downloading the dataset. crop/crop_background_images.py creates all the false positive background images (RX detected images – ground truth). crop/crop_groundtruth_images.py creates all the true positives (ground truth humans or objects).
 The finished crop set is in the folder eagle separated into training and validation by 8:2 ratio.